...

 India’s copyright laws are set by the Indian Patents Act of 1970.

-It lets makers be the only ones who can make new drugs.
+It lets makers be the only ones who can make new Product.
 They can’t be used or made by anyone else without your approval.

 Intellectual property rights (IPR) protect more than just drug patents.
 It also keeps trade secrets, brands, and copyrights safe.